pytorch/builder/wrapperinstancesetup.md

 ```
 # ssh into wrapper instance, and then
 tmux
+ssh drop.jarvice.com
+# accept the host key, then ctrl-c out when it asks for password
 bash start.sh
 ```
 => the wrapper process should start.
 You can try running from the jenkins instance: